kvarak/dnd/docs/_Classes/sorcerer.md

 Once you create the sand shield, you can't create it again until you finish a long rest.

 ### Illusions of the Waste
-At 14th level, your are familiar with the mirages of the desert, as well as knowing how to use illusions to aid you.
+Your are familiar with the mirages of the desert, as well as knowing how to use illusions to aid you.
 You have advantage on saving throws against illusion spells.

 Additionally, you may cast the spell *blur* or *mirror image* once each, without requiring concentration.

 ### Master of the Desolation
-By 18th level, you have garnered mastery over the desert, allowing you to call upon its strength anywhere.
-As an ***action***, you can spend 5 sorcery points to create a sandstorm in a 30 foot radius sphere centered on you, and it moves with you.
+You have garnered mastery over the desert, allowing you to call upon its strength anywhere.
+As an ***action***, you can spend 5 sorcery points to create a sandstorm in a 30 ft radius sphere centered on you, and it moves with you.
 While this sandstorm is active, creatures caught within the affected area take slashing damage equal to half your sorcerer level at the beginning of each of their turns, and their movement speed is reduced by half.
 In addition, creatures within the affected area have disadvantage on saving throws made to resist illusion spells that you cast.

 Once you have used this feature, you cannot do so again until you finish a long rest.